ElhabashyLab/ISDB/README.md

 ```

 # How to build ISDB locally?

+ISDB requires Python 3.8 - 3.11.
+Higher or lower versions may be incompatible.
+Consider creating an environment via conda (ex. with the python=3.10 parameter) or otherwise, if your local Python version does not fit the requirement.

 To rebuild ISDB locally, Please follow these steps:

 1. You computer should be connected to the internet.